 In History 1965

 BERLIN American High School opened new doors on Am Hegenwinkel on 25 August 1965.
-Click here for a .pdf copy of the invitation to the opening ceremony.

 Click on a photo for higher resolution.